-To see which runners the OLBG racing tipsters are tipping throughout the card that includes this race, head over to the Newmarket tips on the day of the race, do they agree with the runners on the trend shortlist or are they predicting other runners?
-You may also be interested in other preview blogs that we have packed full of information, head down to the Races Covered at the Cambridgeshire Meeting section for links to these.
+If you are interested in other predictions at Newmarket, then head over to the Newmarket tips page to see which runners are being supported by the OLBG racing tipsters and also compare those predictions to the runners that make the trend shortlist when added below.
+You may also be interested in other preview blogs that we have packed full of information.
+Head down to the Other Principal races during the Cambridgeshire Meeting section for links to these.

-How competitive is the Cambridgeshire Meeting 7f Handicap market?
+How competitive is the Cambridgeshire Meeting Sprint Handicap market?
 When looking at the over-rounds for the last 20 renewals, the most competitive market was in 2022 when the race had an over-round of 113%.
-The race in 2007 was a race that was most in the bookie's favour with an over-round of 139%, whilst on average over the last 20 renewals of the Cambridgeshire Meeting 7f Handicap, the over-round has been 122%, which means the bookie expects to pay out £100 for every £122 which is bet.
+The race in 2007 was a race that was most in the bookie's favour with an over-round of 139%, whilst on average over the last 20 renewals of the Cambridgeshire Meeting Sprint Handicap, the over-round has been 121%, which means the bookie expects to pay out £100 for every £121 which is bet.

-These are the top three quickest-run Cambridgeshire Meeting 7f Handicap over the last 20 renewals:
+These are the top three quickest-run Cambridgeshire Meeting Sprint Handicap races over the last 20 renewals:

-Here are the Cambridgeshire Meeting 7f Handicap past winners for the last 10 renewals.
-Each row details the year of the race, the horse which won along with the age & weight of the horse.
+Here are the Cambridgeshire Meeting Sprint Handicap past winners for the last 10 renewals.
+Each row details the year of the race, the horse which won, along with the age & weight of the horse.
 Also detailed is the stall where the horse came from and the total number of runners in the race.
-The trainer of the horse at the time of winning the Cambridgeshire Meeting 7f Handicap as well as the jockey is also displayed along with the starting price the horse was sent off.
+The horse's trainer and the jockey at the time of winning the Cambridgeshire Meeting Sprint Handicap are also displayed, along with the starting price at which the horse was sent off.

 Year | Horse (Drawn) | Info |